-Many software programs are available for recording, editing, and exporting sound files.
 Audacity is a free, versatile, easy-to-use software program for working with audio and is available for Windows, Macintosh, and Linux operating systems.
-Windows Sound Recorder is a simple sound recording program that comes with Windows.
-It is adequate for recording voice, but if you plan to edit music or other sound, Audacity is more full-featured.
+It is full-featured and makes editing music or other sounds easy.

 Download Audacity: http://audacity.sourceforge.net/

 Audacity Setup: To set up Audacity on your computer to export audio as mp3 files, you will need to follow these directions: http://audacity.sourceforge.net/help/faq?s=install&i=lame-mp3

 (The NDSU computers already support this function.

 The table below can help you estimate the kind of mp3 quality/compression and bit rates to use for your own applications.
 We also give you approximate file sizes to help you compare.
 For most in-class audio lectures 32 kbps will work.
 For supplemental recordings that are shorter in length, 64kbps-96kbps will offer better audio quality.

 If the wav file was sampled at 16 bits/44.1 kHz, you've got CD quality sound

 Very low compression, superior sound quality

 The standard "CD quality" bit rate

 Considered "near CD quality"